linemos/introduction-to-kubernetes/tasks/run-application-in-the-cloud.md

 The service will receive requests and direct them to its pods.

 ### 5.4.1 Backend
+1. Open the file *kubernetes-deployment/backend/deployment.yaml*
+2. Insert your docker backend tag in the field **image:**
-Deploy our backend to Google Cloud Container Engine:
+3. Deploy our backend to Google Cloud Container Engine:
 ```
 kubectl create -f kubernetes-deployment/backend/service.yaml
 kubectl create --save-config=true -f kubernetes-deployment/backend/deployment.yaml